 8 Tips to Sustainable Living that Anyone Can Do

-So, you’re feeling a bit guilty about living comfortably.
-You have heard about the global waste crisis and might already be refusing to use plastic straws, but what else can you do?
+So, you’re feeling a bit guilty about living comfortably?
+You have heard about the global waste crisis and might already be refusing to use plastic straws, but are wondering what else you can do?
 Not to worry — you needn’t abandon your modern life just yet.
-There are a bundle of easy everyday things you can do to bring your waste and personal impact footprint down – even to zero.
+There are a heap of easy, everyday things you can do to bring your waste and personal impact footprint down – even to zero.

-Contemporary Sustainable living choices often go hand-in-hand with comfortable living and could even make for an easier, happier, healthier and more creative lifestyle once you have optimized ways of fitting it into your daily routines.
+Contemporary Sustainable living choices often go hand-in-hand with comfortable living, and could even make for an easier, happier, healthier and more creative lifestyle once you have optimised ways of fitting it into your daily routines.

-Here are 8 ways you can start opting for have a lower impact and living a more sustainable life.
+Here are 8 ways you can start opting for lower impacts, and living a more sustainable life.

-This first tip depends strongly on whether or not you have outdoor space at home and permission to compost in your local municipality.
-Building a composter or burying vegetable waste in the ground can be time-consuming; however, even apartment dwellers with a large outdoor shelf can compost on a small scale to supply their plants with nutrients.
-There are also now indoor composters in varying sizes, depending on your needs; these are great solutions to those who wish to manage food waste responsibility but don’t have outdoor space.
+This first tip depends strongly on whether or not you have an outdoor space at home and permission to compost in your local municipality.
+Building a composter or burying vegetable waste in the ground can be time-consuming; however, even apartment dwellers with a large outdoor shelf or balcony can compost on a small scale to supply their plants with nutrients.
+There are also now indoor composters in varying sizes, depending on your needs, and these are great solutions for those who wish to manage food waste responsibility, but don’t have outdoor space.

 To get started, find out from your local authority what rules may apply and look into which composting options might be available.
-As a general rule, composting is allowed and actively encouraged nationally; on the other hand, some states or municipalities allow trench but not vertical composting.
-In such cases, food waste roadside pickup is often provided which will go toward producing compost locally.
+As a general rule, composting is allowed and actively encouraged nationally; on the other hand, some states or municipalities allow trench, but not vertical, composting.
+In such cases, food waste roadside pickup is often provided, putting it towards locally produced compost.

 The argument for reducing the use of water packed into plastic bottles at a personal level need not even extend as far as the environmental issues such as landfill and ocean plastic waste; there are also health concerns associated with release of harmful chemicals from disintegrated plastic.
 For one of the chemicals used to produce PVC plastic, Bisphenol A (BPA), science has uncovered links between BPA and serious human health issues —so cutting plastic bottles out of your daily routine is first and foremost about personal health as well as caring for the environment.

 Everybody knows the adage, “It’s an oldie but goodie,” but there is a lot of truth to this when it comes to items for the home.
-A great resource for older but high quality home goods and clothing is the use of charity or ‘secondhand’ shops.
-Often priced at a fraction of those brand new, they also make a great destination for a day out with family and friends, as you just never know what you will find!
-As well as reducing costs, buying from second hand stores ensures your wardrobe and home remain completely unique, knowing that the item bought is unlikely to be found elsewhere and therefore offers a unique flair to your decor.
-Browsing charity shops is also a great way of finding fashion inspiration by looking at unusual and rare clothes.
+A great resource for older but high quality home goods and clothing is the use of charity or ‘second-hand’ shops.
+Often priced at a fraction of those brand new, they also make a great destination for a day out with family or friends, as you just never know what you will find!
+As well as reducing costs, buying from second-hand stores ensures your wardrobe and home remain completely unique, knowing that the item bought is unlikely to be found elsewhere and therefore offers a unique flair to your decor.
+Browsing charity shops is also a great way of finding fashion inspiration, looking at unusual and rare clothes.

 At the same time, dropping clothes off to the second hand shop is an easy and practical way of reducing waste—and second hand shops often become hubs for the local community, hosting events and connecting people for other goods and services.
 Regularly visiting some well-connected and proactive charity shops can be a great way of making new friends.